Is Edinburgh well known for gin?

 While the city has a well-deserved reputation for whisky distilling there is also a long and less well-known history of gin distilling in Edinburgh.

-During the 18th century jenever (genever), described as the Dutch version of gin, was traded in Leith, the port of Edinburgh.
+During the 18th century, jenever (genever), described as the Dutch version of the spirit, was traded in Leith, the port of Edinburgh.

 The Netherlands, one of Scotland’s most important trading partners at the time, had a huge influence on Edinburgh’s gin production